lisa3907/polar.net/README.md

 ## Troubleshooting

-### 401 Unauthorized
-- Verify token is correct
+- 401 Unauthorized: Verify the token is sandbox, valid scopes, and not expired.
-- Ensure it’s a Sandbox token

-### 404 Not Found
-- Verify IDs
+- 404 Not Found: Verify IDs exist in your sandbox.
-- Ensure data exists in Sandbox environment

-### 422 Unprocessable Entity
-- Verify request payload shape
-- Check required fields are present
+- 422 Unprocessable Entity: Check request payload and required fields.

 ## License